-The big difference between a TOWS and a SWOT is the relationships between the internal and external factors, examining how they link up and relate to each other.
+The big difference between a TOWS and a SWOT is the latter explores the relationships between the different parts of a SWOT, examining how they link up and complement each other.
 You can find out more by reading our introduction to TOWS Analysis.

 Get the latest strategy insights and tips from Lucidity twice a month.
 We never spam and you can unsubscribe any time.